SQream/sqream_docs/reference/cli/server_picker.rst

 SQream DB's load balancer is called ``server_picker``.

-In general, you should not need to run ``server_picker`` manually, but it is sometimes useful for testing.

 This page serves as a reference for the options and parameters.

 Positional command line arguments